coderefinery/train-the-trainer/_episodes/07-partnership.md

   - Aalto Science IT to serve as perfect model
 - [Research software engineer (RSE) community in the Nordics](http://nordic-rse.org/)
   - CodeRefinery can serve as a hub
-  - Bi-annual conferences, inspired by [UK-RSE](https://rse.ac.uk/conf2019/)
+  - Bi-annual or annual conferences, inspired by [UK-RSE](https://rse.ac.uk/conf2019/)

 ---